 PhDs in the life sciences have a variety of career options when they finish their degrees.
-In additon to academic research, Northwestern alumni have gone on to roles in biotech and pharma industries, patent law, consulting, science writing, government, teaching and science policy, to name a few.
+In addition to academic research, Northwestern alumni have gone on to roles in biotech and pharma industries, patent law, consulting, science writing, government, teaching and science policy, to name a few.
 We are committed to helping all students and postdocs find a career that is right for them and to helping them develop the skills necessary to embark on a variety of rewarding science careers.
-The BioProfessionals program is a collaborative effort currently directed by staff from the biology graduate programs (DGP, IBiS and NUIN) and the Department of Cell & Developmental Biology.
+The BioProfessionals program is a collaborative effort currently directed by staff from the biology graduate programs (DGP, IBiS and NUIN).
 Three separate, yet interconnected, programs, open to all students and postdocs, promote learning about potential career paths and developing the skills necessary to succeed in them: BioOpportunites, BioSurvival Skills and Pathway to the Professoriate.
 In addition, a number of student groups, postdoc associations and university offices also provide career development and guidance for biology PhDs.

 Brings PhD alumni with careers outside of academia to campus to talk about their career paths and network with current students.
 Recent topics have included careers in industry and science writing and editing.